Coder4916/Match-Maker/README.md

 #### **Color Scheme**

-The colors used are primarily derived from the logo provided by the website owner.
-To create a cohesive color scheme from beginning to end, [Color Wheel](https://www.canva.com/colors/color-wheel/), [Color Picker](https://www.google.com/search?q=color+picker&oq=color&aqs=chrome.3.0i67i433i650j69i57j69i59l2j0i67i650l3j69i61.2852j0j7&sourceid=chrome&ie=UTF-8&bshm=rime/1) and [Coolers](https://coolors.co/) were used to identify complementary colours and wider colour palettes that would work on the website.
+The colors  for this site are were sourced from [Coolers](https://coolors.co/).
+To create a cohesive color scheme from beginning to end, the coolers pallette tool was used to provide color cohesion.

 #### **Typography**